Whitney Shay

-Whitney Shay (born September 16) is an American blues, soul, and rhythm and blues singer and songwriter.
+Whitney Shay (born September 16) is an American blues, soul, and R&B singer and songwriter.
 To date, Shay has released three albums including her 2012 debut issue, Soul Tonic.

 She has won four San Diego Music Awards, including 'Best Artist of the Year' in 2019.
 Shay has cited Etta James as her biggest influence, although particularly admired the 1950s singers such as Big Mama Thornton, Big Maybelle, Ruth Brown, LaVerne Baker and Helen Humes.
 Her songs have been used on television and in film, including the syndicated NBC TV show, Timeless, and on cable networks such as HBO, Bravo, and BET, plus in Tyler Perry's A Madea Family Funeral.